getsentry/sentry-capacitor/CONTRIBUTING.md

 ### iOS

-- Basically you'll need to edit SentryCapacitor.podspec and ios/Podfile updating the Sentry dependency and validate it on one of hte examples apps on this project.
+- Basically you'll need to edit SentryCapacitor.podspec and ios/Porfile updating the Sentry dependency and validate it on one of the examples apps on this project.
 - Run 'pod install --repo-update' on the ios folder and then 'yarn build' on the root folder.

 ## Running the example apps